thomassuedbroecker/watson-nlp-custom-init-container/README.md

 # Create an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) with a custom model

-This project does show how to create an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) with a custom model for `Watson NLP for Embed` and upload the container to IBM Cloud container registry.
+This project does show how to :

+* ... **create** a model [_init container_](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) with a custom model for [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home)
+* ... **upload** the `model init container` to [IBM Cloud container registry](https://www.ibm.com/cloud/container-registry).
+* ... **deploy** the `model init container` to an [IBM Cloud Kubernetes Cluster](https://www.ibm.com/cloud/kubernetes-service)

-The project reuses information from the tutorial [_`Serve a custom model on a Kubernetes or Red Hat OpenShift cluster`_](https://developer.ibm.com/tutorials/serve-custom-models-on-kubernetes-or-openshift/).
+The project reuses information from the IBM Developer tutorial [_`Serve a custom model on a Kubernetes or Red Hat OpenShift cluster`_](https://developer.ibm.com/tutorials/serve-custom-models-on-kubernetes-or-openshift/).

-First let us resume how you can add models to `Watson NLP for Embed` runtime container.
+First let us resume how you can add models to [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime container.

-1. You can build a `Watson NLP for Embed` runtime container including the models.
+1. You can build a [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime container including the models.
 You usually use this for testing at local or serverless environments.[(Example gif)](https://suedbroecker.files.wordpress.com/2022/12/watson-nlp-ce-01.gif?w=736&zoom=2) ([direct copy of the models](https://github.com/thomassuedbroecker/watson-nlp-example-code-engine/blob/main/code/Dockerfile) or [multistage build](https://github.com/thomassuedbroecker/watson-nlp-example-code-engine/blob/main/code/Multistage.Dockerfile))
-2. You can run a `Watson NLP for Embed` runtime and load models from a mounted location (load from Docker volumes).
+2. You can run a [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime and load models from a mounted location (load from Docker volumes).
 You usually use this for local testing. [(Example gif)](https://suedbroecker.files.wordpress.com/2022/12/watson-nlp-07-1.gif?w=756&zoom=2)
-3. You can run a `Watson NLP for Embed` runtime and load the models with [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)s.
+3. You can run a [`Watson NLP for Embed`](https://www.ibm.com/docs/en/watson-libraries?topic=watson-natural-language-processing-library-embed-home) runtime and load the models with [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)s.
 [Example image](https://suedbroecker.files.wordpress.com/2023/01/watson-nlp-03.png).
 You usually use this for Kubernetes deployments.
 4. Serve the model from [KServe](https://suedbroecker.net/2023/01/17/run-watson-nlp-for-embed-in-a-kserve-modelmesh-serving-environment-on-an-ibm-cloud-kubernetes-cluster-in-a-vpc-environment/). [(Example gif)](https://suedbroecker.files.wordpress.com/2023/01/watson-nlp-kserve-03.gif?w=756&zoom=2).
 This is the best production approach, from my perspective.

 > And now we are going build a `custom model container image` you can use as an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)!

-The image below shows the `Architecture reference custom models` for the tutorial [Serve a custom model on a Kubernetes or Red Hat OpenShift cluster](https://developer.ibm.com/tutorials/serve-custom-models-on-kubernetes-or-openshift/)
+The image below shows the `Architecture reference custom models` for the tutorial [Serve a custom model on a Kubernetes or Red Hat OpenShift cluster](https://developer.ibm.com/tutorials/serve-custom-models-on-kubernetes-or-openshift/).

 ![`Architecture reference custom models`](https://developer.ibm.com/developer/default/tutorials/serve-custom-models-on-kubernetes-or-openshift/images/ref-arch-custom-models.png)

-## Create an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) model image
+## 1. Create an [`init container`](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) model image

 We will build a `model container image` with the [`ibm-watson-embed-model-builder`](https://github.com/IBM/ibm-watson-embed-model-builder) python library.
 This container image will contain our `custom model`, downloaded from Watson Studio.